California Revocable Living Trust Tax Guide: 6 Things to Simplify Your Plan

 Example: Full Community Property Step-Up

-If that same home were held as joint tenants (not community property), only half the basis would step up, leaving the surviving spouse with a basis of $800,000 and a taxable gain of $400,000 on the same sale.
+If that same home were held as joint tenants (not community property), only half the basis would step up.
+The surviving spouse would have a basis of $800,000 and a taxable gain of $400,000 on the same sale.

 What About Capital Gains During the Grantor’s Lifetime?